 Play and exploration are at the heart of Early Years practice and children are able to interact with well-organised and resourced environments that spark their interests and allow for independence and sustained shared thinking.
 Environments are enhanced with a wide range of multi-sensory activities that encourage children to explore, develop skills and adapt their own learning.
 Each of our Early Years Foundation Stage classrooms provide stimulating environments where pupils can play, explore, experiment, develop confidence, be curious and learn.
 We believe it is our duty to develop a joy of learning by being motivated and excited by the opportunity to learn through play and first hand experiences which relate to a variety of themes.

 The Statutory Framework for the Early Years Foundation Stage outlines four guiding principles that should shape Early Years practice.
 These are:

-- A unique child – every child is a competent learner from birth who can be resilient, capable, confident and self-assured.
+- Every child is a unique child, who is constantly learning and can be resilient, capable, confident, and self-assured

 The EYFS curriculum is divided into seven areas of learning and development, the Prime Areas (Communication and Language, Physical Development and Personal, Social and Emotional Development) are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 The Specific Areas (Literacy, Mathematics, Understanding the World and Expressive Arts and Design) help to strengthen and apply the prime areas.